 You are responsible for completing with the priest or deacon of your choice all marriage preparation in accordance with the requirements of the Diocese of Pensacola-Tallahassee.
 All paperwork with supporting documentation must be submitted to the Basilica Rector no later than one month prior to your celebration.
 For more complete directions, please see Appendix A.

 The Rite of Marriage celebrated within the Mass or within a Liturgy of the Word are sacred celebrations.
 The Catholic Church directs the way in which either the Rite of Marriage within the Mass or the Rite of Marriage within the Liturgy of the Word is celebrated.
 The outline contained in the marriage liturgy preparation book, United in Christ, is the Catholic Church’s liturgy.
 The vow formula choices that are available for a valid and licit Sacrament of Marriage are included in United in Christ.
 The couple selects one of those choices.
 Personal vows are not permitted to take the place of the Church’s vow formula and cannot be added to the vow formula.
 Because your marriage liturgy is a sacred occasion, all celebrations in the Basilica Church will follow the Church’s directives.
 Both types of liturgies include the reading of Sacred Scripture.
 Those chosen to read by the couple from among family or friends ought to be chosen for the clarity of their speech and their ability to project their voices, not for honor.
 The proclamation of the Sacred Scripture is an important dimension of the Liturgy and the best possible proclaimers are to be considered for this role.
-Oftentimes, there are family members or friends who are liturgical readers at their parish and these are the best choices to consider over someone who has no experience, but is considered for reasons of sentimentality.
+Oftentimes, there are family members or friends who are liturgical readers at their parish.
+They are the best choices to consider over someone who has no experience, but is considered for reasons of sentimentality.

 The Basilica is an active parish church, and the sanctuary is decorated according to liturgical seasons and feasts.
 These decorations are part of any liturgical celebration and will normally remain in place for your wedding.
 For complete guidelines concerning floral and other decorations, please see Appendix B.